Tips on caring and safeguarding your jewellery

 - Make sure your pearls are cleaned and re-strung regularly to prevent pearl strings from becoming stretched, weakened or soiled.

 - Wipe pearls with a soft cloth after each wearing.
-This prevents perfume, cosmetics, hairsprays, oils and chemicals on your skin from eroding the quality of the pearls over time.
+This prevents perfume, cosmetics, hairsprays, oils and chemicals on your skin to erode the quality of the pearls over time.

 - Guard against loose stone settings by having prongs and mountings checked annually.